natinusala/RetroArch/kraken/lib/doc/display.md

 If you're using a global widget font you need to use `widgets.flush_font()` to flush it.
 Otherwise you can flush it using the `display` module.

+Warning: you need to offset the Y position by the font height or it will be misplaced (the origin of each text drawn on screen is the bottom left corner).

 ## Constants

 ### `display.text_align.LEFT`